 What ingredients I need to make these Healthy Breakfast Meal Prep Bowls?

-The best part of this healthy breakfast meal is that you probably already have all you need in your fridge and pantry.
+The best part of this breakfast meal is that you probably already have all the healthy ingredients you need in your fridge and pantry to make this recipe.
 Here are the main ingredients you’ll need:

 · Onion: You can use red, yellow or white onions.
 But even for some reason you can have onions, you can skip then.

 · Red bell pepper: To make these healthy breakfast meal-prep bowls, I use red bell pepper, but you can replace if for yellow or green too.
 It’s totally up to you.
 Got extra bell peppers?
 Try my Chicken and Bell Peppers Skillet.

 · Roasted sweet potato: This is the queen of this dish.
 Love, love, love the addition of roasted sweet potato in here.
 But if you don’t have sweet potato, you can use any other root of your preference.

 · Spinach: You have to add some greens in this frittata, right?
 Kale or collard goes really well with this recipe too.

 · Then, you’ll need eggs, almond milk (cow’s milk works too) and some seasoning.

 · Also, to make your healthy breakfast meal-prep bowls complete and even more nutritious I added some berries (or any other fruit of your preference) and cashews.
 You also can add boiled egg or veggies aside.

 How to make these healthy breakfast meal-prep bowls: